awslabs/aws-encryption-sdk-specification/changes/2024-TBD_cache-across-hierarchy-keyrings/change.md

 the MPL Consumer SHOULD recreate

 > a KMS Client is created that respects relationship `X`,
-> which is then used to create KeyStore Identified as `X`,
+> which is then used to create Key Store Identified as `X`,
-> and the KeyStore is used to create a Hierarchical Keyring
+> and the Key Store is used to create a Hierarchical Keyring
 > that uses the common Cache.

 If the Cache Entry is still valid